fermmm/group-date-client-rn/README.md

 Up until now you were running the app in Expo Go.
 But that is just a wrapper app of the JS code just for debugging and coding.
 The real app needs to be built in a different way:

-1. You must at least once open the android folder with [Android Studio](https://developer.android.com/studio) because that installs required packages.
-After that you must run ```npm run emulator:android``` at least once because also installs some required packages.

-2. You need a keystore file to sign the app build: We recommend to use Expo service to generate and store the keystore: Create an account on [expo.io](https://expo.io/) and create a project.
+1. You need a keystore file to sign the app build: We recommend to use Expo service to generate and store the keystore: Create an account on [expo.io](https://expo.io/) and create a project.

-3. Run credentials manager: ```npm run credentials``` -> Android -> Select your project
+2. Run credentials manager: ```npm run credentials``` -> Android -> Select your project

-4. If you see "----------------" under "Upload keystore hashes" it means you don't have a keystore, so you can generate a new one: Select: "Update upload Keystore" -> "Generate new keystore" -> "Go back to experience overview" -> Select your project -> Download keystore from the expo servers -> Answer Yes to display the keystore credentials, now you should see something like this:
+3. If you see "----------------" under "Upload keystore hashes" it means you don't have a keystore, so you can generate a new one: Select: "Update upload Keystore" -> "Generate new keystore" -> "Go back to experience overview" -> Select your project -> Download keystore from the expo servers -> Answer Yes to display the keystore credentials, now you should see something like this:

 ```
 Keystore credentials